stoplightio/docs/articles/testing/continuous-integration.md

 For more information on Scenarios, please see [here](./scenarios-introduction.md).

-## Mock Testing
+## Testing with a Mock Server

-Mock testing is when Prism behaves like a fully-implemented server for a provided OpenAPI specification.
+Prism's mock server functionality allows Prism to behave like a fully-implemented server for a provided OpenAPI specification.
 This form of testing is useful for:

 * Speeding up development time, as tests can be run locally with nothing more than an API specification.
 This allows a development team on the client or the